 Scripture First: Biblical Interpretation That Fosters Christian Unity is now available.1 And with your order, your eligible to claim some additional bonuses.

 These bonuses focus especially on helping you see behind the scenes of the process for producing Scripture First.
 As you look ahead to doing similar projects of your own, the bonuses give you the opportunity to hone your craft by learning from our process in producing Scripture First.

-In particular, the five bonus resources you’re eligible for with your Scripture First preorder include:
+In particular, the bonus resources you’re eligible for with your Scripture First order are

-- A conversation with Daniel and me about the process of producing the volume,
+- a video recording of a conversation with Daniel and me about the process of producing the volume,

-- A video walkthrough of the hand exercise that Scott Adair proposes in his essay,
+- a video walkthrough of the hand exercise that Scott Adair proposes in his essay, and

-- A copy of the spreadsheet I used to create the modern author index, and
+- a copy of the spreadsheet I used to create the modern author index.

 1. A Conversation with the Editors

 To give you a look behind the scenes of what went into producing Scripture First, Daniel and I recorded a conversation for you where we talk through that process.